duguyue100/pyaer/README.md

 Unplug and replug the camera.

+## Running Examples

+The [scripts](./scripts) folder provides some examples for you to play with:

+1. `dvs128-test`: you need OpenCV to run this example, note that if you are on Mac, OpenCV's `waitKey()` function may cause delay of displaying frames.

+2. `dvs128-glumpy`: you need `glumpy` package to run this example. `glumpy` is a fast visualization library based on OpenGL.
+We found it's very fast to render images.
+In our case, we use GLFW backend.
+If `glumpy` couldn't find your installed GLFW on your system, make sure you set the `GLFW_LIBRARY` variable to `/your/glfw/library/path/libglfw.so`.

+3. `dvs240-test`: you need OpenCV to run this example.

+4. `dvs346-test`: you need OpenCV to run this example.

+More examples are coming...

 ## Yeah, you need SWIG

 __You only need to read this section if you are planning to compile